pivotal-cf/docs-build-service/installing.md

     Credentials information:

-    - `kube_config`: The configuration file required during the installation to interact with the cluster that Pivotal Build Service will be installed on
+    - `kube_config`: The configuration file required during the installation to interact with the target cluster.

     - `ca_cert`: The CA certificate required by Pivotal Build Service to interact with internally deployed registries.
 This is the CA certificate that was used while deploying the registry.